 A new year, an old mission for Adam Scott

-KAPALUA, Hawaii (AP) — Amid the chatter of holidays and college football, Adam Scott already was hard at work on the far end of the range at Kapalua.
+KAPALUA, Hawaii (AP) — Adam Scott was hard at work on the far end of the range at Kapalua.

-He finished up a jumbo-sized bucket of balls by hitting some 20 shots with a 5-iron, turning the green turf into a square patch of brown with each divot.
+He emptied a large bucket of balls by hitting about 20 shots with a 5-iron, turning the green turf into a square patch of brown with each divot.
 Scott never seemed satisfied.
 His only conversation with Brad Malone, his swing coach and brother-in-law, was whether he was set properly at the top of his swing.

 “No time for a break,” he said when he was done, his tanned face dripping with sweat.

 It’s almost as though last year never ended, and Scott would love that to be the case.

 His plan to play less and gear his game more toward the majors paid off in a big way when Scott became the first Australian to win the Masters.
 And he didn’t stop there.
 He had the outright lead on the back nine of the British Open until tying for third.
 He was on the fringe of Sunday contention at the U.S. PGA Championship and tied for fifth.
 And then he won the toughest FedEx Cup playoff event, twice more in Australia, and captured the team portion of the World Cup with Jason Day.